SonySemiconductorSolutions/tof-ar-samples-basic/ReadMe.md

 <a name="assets"></a>
 # Assets

 **ToF AR Samples Basic** provides the following assets.
-Assets include URP (Universal Render Pipeline) and VRM for 3D characters and avatars.
+Assets include URP (Universal Render Pipeline) and VRM (Virtual Reality Model) for 3D characters and avatars.

 ### TofArSamplesBasic
 17 sample scene scripts and resources are stored for each component.

 ### TofArSettings
 Prefabs and scripts are stored as the configuration change UI used by each component.

 |File|Description|
 |:--|:--|
 |Settings.Prefab|Configuration change UI|
 |XXXController.Prefab|Manage configuration changes for each component|

 ### URP（Universal Render Pipeline）

 URP is the standard lightweight rendering pipeline of Unity for displaying scene content.
 URP is included in the asset.

 Please see [Universal Render Pipeline documentation](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@7.1/manual/index.html).

-### VRM
+### VRM (Virtual Reality Model)
-VRM is a platform-independent 3D avatar file format that handles humanoid character and avatars.
+VRM is a platform-independent 3D avatar file format for humanoid characters and avatars.
 VRM is included in the asset.

 Please see [VRM documentation](https://vrm.dev/en/vrm/index).

 <a name="environment"></a>
 # Development environment

 ## Build library

 ToF AR is required for build.
+Download the ToF AR toolkit from [the ToF AR Site on Developer World](https://developer.sony.com/develop/tof-ar), then import it and use it in a Unity project.
-Please download the Toolkit from [the ToF AR Site on Developer World](https://developer.sony.com/develop/tof-ar), then import and use it.
+Note that both Base and Hand components are required by ToF AR Server.

-If the project is opened before importing, a confirmation message for entering safe mode will appear depending on the settings.
+If the project is opened before ToF AR is set up, a confirmation message to enter safe mode may appear, depending on your settings.
-If safe mode is entered, please import after exiting safe mode from the safe mode menu etc.
+If you start Unity in safe mode, exit safe mode and then import the ToF AR package.

 ## Documents